ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Analysis of the data cube

 Column density and mass in protoclusters provide insights into the amount of material available for star formation.
 In order to estimate the \nthp column density, we use the T$_{\mathrm{ex}}$, $\tau$, and $\sigma$ \texttt{PySpecKit} output parameters (see Appendix \ref{sec:ap_linefitting}).
 We apply the column density approximation outlined in \citet{caselli2002a} and \citet{readelli2019}, which is described as follows:

-Here, $\nu$ represents frequency of the N$_2$H$^+$(1$-$0) emission, Q is the statistical weight, c is the light speed, A is the Einstein coefficient, $\text{E}_\text{u}$ corresponds to the upper limit energy of the transition, $\text{k}_\text{B}$ is the Boltzmann constant, and $h$ is the Planck constant.
-We extract the spectroscopic constants Q, A, and $\text{E}_\text{u}$ from \citet{shirley2015} and \citet{readelli2019}.
+Here, $\nu$ represents frequency of the N$_2$H$^+$(1$-$0) emission, g\,=\,3 is the statistical weight (degeneracy) of the upper energy level of the transition level, c is the light speed, A\,=\,3.6e$^{-5}$ s$^{-1}$ is the Einstein coefficient, $\text{E}_\text{u}$\,=\,4.47\,K corresponds to the upper energy level of the transition, Q is the rotational partition function of \nthp, $\text{k}_\text{B}$ is the Boltzmann constant, and $h$ is the Planck constant \citep{shirley2015,readelli2019}.

-To mitigate potential biases introduced by poorly defined fitting parameters (see Appendix \ref{sec:ap_linefitting}) and prevent anomalies in the column density estimates, we excluded all pixels influenced by systematic biases in $\tau$ and T$_{\mathrm{ex}}$.
-Specifically, we removed pixels where T$_{\mathrm{ex}}$\,=\,150\,K (the fitting upper limit) and $\tau$\,<\,0.2, which resulted in discarding 30$\%$ of the affected pixels.
+To mitigate potential biases introduced by poorly defined fitting parameters (see Appendix \ref{sec:ap_linefitting}) and prevent anomalies in the column density and relative abundance estimates, we excluded all pixels influenced by systematic biases in $\tau$ and T$_{\mathrm{ex}}$.
+Specifically, we removed pixels where T$_{\mathrm{ex}}$\,=\,150\,K (the fitting upper limit) and $\tau$\,<\,0.2, which resulted in discarding 30$\%$ of the affected pixels (see Appendix \ref{sec:ap_relative}).
 We consider the final column density map as the sum of the FVC and the SVC column densities.
 Overall, the R1 column density distribution appear more interconnected, compact, and filamentary.
 Meanwhile, the R2 column density values are distributed more homogeneously, taking high values of around 1\,$\times$\,10$^{14}$\,cm$^{-2}$ in most of the region.
 We convert \nthp column density to mass, obtaining a respective \nthp mass of 1.72\,$\times$\,10$^{-5}$\,M$_{\odot}$ in the entire protocluster.
-The two main filaments, R1 and R2, contribute approximately 12\% and 17\% of the \nthp protocluster mass, respectively.
+The two main filaments, R1 and R2, contribute approximately 12$\%$ and 17$\%$ of the \nthp protocluster mass, respectively.
+Moreover, when considering the extended emission associated with these filaments (see Appendix\,\ref{sec:ap_filfinder}), their total contribution accounts for about 60\,$\%$ of the total \nthp mass, further emphasizing their importance in both the kinematics and mass distribution of the region.